This recipe shows how to make a tamarind paste substitute at home with just four common ingredients.

 It is often used In Thai cooking, giving us the delicious flavor of the famous pad Thai noodles and many other fish and chicken dishes.

-Tamarind paste is also a common ingredient in Indian and Mexican cuisines.Does your recipe call for tamarind paste but you can't find any?
+Share this post about making tamarind paste on TwitterDoes your recipe call for tamarind paste but you can't find any?
 This substitute will give you a similar texture and taste with just four common ingredients.
 Get the substitute at The Gardening Cook #tamarindpaste #cookingtips Click To Tweet

 Where to buy tamarind paste